 The UC Irvine Institute for Clinical and Translational Science (ICTS) has two NIH-funded (T-35) training programs designed to support research projects focused on basic, clinical, and translational aspects of research.
 These summer programs provide a dedicated research stipend for up to 12 weeks of consecutive full-time research between the months of May and August, and funds for research expenses (lab materials, statistical support, etc.).
 Grant funding is available for research projects related to the following areas:

-• The National Institute on Aging (NIA): research projects related to areas concerning Alzheimer’s disease and related-dementias (ADRD), and brain aging.
+- The National Institute on Aging (NIA): research projects related to areas concerning Alzheimer’s disease and related-dementias (ADRD), and brain aging.
 Projects focusing on ADRD will be prioritized, but research areas related to the aging brain will be considered.
-More information on supported research projects and the Mission of the NIA here.
+More information on supported research projects and the Mission of the NIA here. *All students submitting to the NIA T35 program will also be eligible to simultaneously receive funding through the UCI MIND RAMP program.
+For more information, please contact Julie Kinjo at jkinjo@uci.edu.

 This opportunity is intended to support first-year medical scholars for summer research (May – August) between MS1 and MS2.
-Students in the MSTP program beyond MS1 who have 8-12 weeks of consecutive dedicated summer research time may also apply.
+MSTP students are not eligible to apply.

 ELIGIBILITY